 But the oddest thing about the flu was that instead of killing the young and elderly, as most flus do, this one primarily killed people between 20 and 40 years old.
 Most flus kill by weakening the patient, who then is infected with pnuemonia or some other secondary infection which is the proximate cause of death.
 This one caused the body’s own immune system to rebel, leading to a “cytokine storm” where the victim’s own immune system turned against him.

 The pandemic led to panic and fear as time went on.
 Witnesses reported bodies stacked like cordwood, waiting burial, and tent cities of the ill and dying.
 Some towns closed their borders in vain attempts to stop the spread of the disease.
 People everywhere wore masks and took patent medicines in hopes that these feeble measures would protect them from the disease’s ravages.
 But it wasn’t until the disease had finally run its course and run out of potential victims before it finally died away.

 Though few outside of the medical profession remember the disease today, scientists are always on the alert for another pandemic.
 You may remember the 2009 “swine flu“, which was a close relative of the 1918 strain and killed some 18,000 people before a combination of improved vaccines and medical treatments stopped it.
-Of current concern is the H5N1 or “bird flu“; though it has only infected 566 people, it has killed 332 of them for a death rate of 58% – higher than the 1918 pandemic.
+Unfortunately, that virus (or a near relative) is back and as deadly as ever.
 That constant danger is why the CDC always urges people to get the annual influenza vaccine and why they track cases of the flu so closely.